RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

     {
       "Effect": "Allow",
       "Principal": {
-        "AWS": "<ROLE FROM CONFIGURATION PAGE>"
+        "AWS": "ROLE FROM CONFIGURATION PAGE"
       },
       "Action": "sts:AssumeRole"
     }
   ]
 }
 ```
+ > In the Json fragment above, replace the "ROLE FROM CONFIGURATION PAGE" with the role that is provided to you on the Kubernetes configuration page (See below)

 ![AWS roadie role](./role-roadie.png)